 Once you pass Cithrel’s Fall and get into the Adept league, you’ll have access to Weapons and Relics with active abilities.
 In this section, we will discuss the best option for this build and go over all the other options available.

-Fateful Basher is our best weapon choice for this particular build since it lowers our important cooldowns: Thundercall, Focused Wrath, Chain Lightning, and Leap Smash abilities.
+Fateful Basher is our best weapon choice for both builds since it lowers our important cooldowns: Thundercall, Focused Wrath, Chain Lightning, and Leap Smash abilities.
 It will also affect our defensive, Unbreakable Will, and our Intimidate cooldowns as well.

 Below are the 4 different weapons available to Tariq.